vitphire/DownOnSpot/README.md

 > [!NOTE]
 > DownOnSpot was not developed for piracy.
 > It is meant to be used in compliance with DMCA, Section 1201, for educational, private and fair use.
-> I am not responsible in any way for the usage of the source code.
+> I am not responsible in any way for using the source code.

 ## ⭐ Features